At Portobello Capital, every decision

 The growing interest of our investors in responsible investment and the incorporation of ESG criteria in portfolio management is a clear indication of the relevance that these aspects have acquired in the current market environment and encourages us even more, if possible, to guarantee their inclusion in the entire investment process.

 Since 2014, Portobello has been collecting and analyzing ESG indicators (KPIs) of its investee companies.
 These indicators allow us to understand how each of the companies is evolving towards a more responsible management and what impact they have on their environment.

-Our commitment to the companies in which we participate is to identify the opportunities and risks that this new scenario presents and to provide them with all the help they may need to progressively improve their management of CSR aspects.
+Our commitment to the companies in which we participate is to identify the opportunities and risks that this new scenario presents and to provide them with all the help they may need to progressively improve their management of ESG aspects.

 The relevance that the ODS have taken in recent years, has led us to focus our own analysis based on these 17 objectives that mark the Agenda 2030 of the United Nations.

 We seek to improve the management of the companies in which we invest while guaranteeing transparency with our investors regarding the good or bad (if any) practices of our investees.